dalapat/assignments/compilers2/README.txt

 program will stop parsing.
 The position given is the position of the most recently opened comment that has not been closed

-all() returns a list of tokens. it does not print. printing occurs in main.
+all() returns a token list. it does not print tokens.printing occurs in main.
 If an error occurs, it will print to stderr in all(), then the partial token list is printed.
 In other words, you will see the error printed first, then the partial token list.
 I checked with Dr. Froehlich to see if this format is